 National Missing Children’s Day

-National Missing Children’s Day falls on the 25th of May annually and is a day that brings attention to the children who go missing every single day.
-Every single day, children go missing and some of them are never seen again.
-This is also a day to shine a spotlight on the issue of child safety-especially as it pertains to online safety.
-And the final purpose of this holiday is to educate parents on the steps they can take to ensure the safety of their own children.
+National Missing Children’s Day falls on May 25 annually and is a day that brings attention to the children who go missing every single day.
+Children go missing, and some of them are never seen again.
+This day also shines a spotlight on the issue of child safety, especially as it pertains to online safety.
+The final purpose of this holiday is to educate parents on the steps they can take to ensure the safety of their own children.

 The History of National Missing Children’s Day

-National Missing Children’s Day was first proclaimed as a day in 1983 by U.S President Ronald Reagan and was first commemorated on May 25, 1983.
+National Missing Children’s Day was first proclaimed in 1983 by U.S. President Ronald Reagan and was first commemorated on May 25, 1983.
 This was in response to the Atlanta Child Murders of 1979-1981, which saw 29 bodies of children killed and recovered before the suspect was eventually arrested and then convicted.

 Facts About Missing Children